-Overview.
 Trademarks protect elements used to distinguish the products and services of one person or corporation in the marketplace from another.
 Examples of cognizable elements which may be eligible for Canadian trademark protection include:

-- Words (names and slogans and including combinations of one or more letters and numerals); - Symbols (labels, designs or devices); - Three Dimensional Shapes (the shape of products or their packaging); and - Colours (coloured words and symbols and coloured products).
+- words (names and slogans and including combinations of one or more letters and numerals); - symbols (labels, designs or devices); - tastes, textures, sounds and scents; - three-dimensional shapes (the shape of products or their packaging); and - colours (colours, coloured words, symbols and products).